The article is going to cover the following topics:

-There is a three hour exam held for each of the topics in this level.
+There is a three-hour exam held for each of the topics at this level.

-The advanced level is an open book examination which focuses mainly on the complex scenarios of the real time business and case study, testing each candidate’s skill and judgement in a critical time.
+The advanced level is an open book examination that focuses mainly on the complex scenarios of the real-time business and case study, testing each candidate’s skill and judgment in a critical time.

 - Corporate reporting

 The Advanced level has three and a half hour examinations for two modules while the case study examination is a 4-hour long agony.
 There is no limit on the number of times a student appears for the examination.
 However, it is advisable that students take the case study paper towards the end of their professional development, ethics training and work experience, to make use of the practical knowledge gained in the field.

 This component is essential to the candidate’s training and allows the students to practice the elements of the day-to-day job.
 Candidates must complete 450 days of work (where ‘a day’ equates to seven hours) experience for the ACA.
 This almost takes between three to five years (or 200 hours for the approved two-year scheme).

 The practical work experience must be gained from one of the ICAEW’s 2,850 approved employers in at least one area of accounting, audit and assurance, tax, financial management, insolvencyInsolvencyInsolvency is when the company fails to fulfill its financial obligations like debt repayment or inability to pay off the current liabilities.
 Such financial distress usually occurs when the entity runs into a loss or cannot generate sufficient cash flow. or information technology.

 Key Highlights about the ACA Exam Format